 November 14, 2025

 After successfully opposing state-level hemp restrictions earlier this year, the Texas hemp industry now faces a significant federal challenge.
-On November 13, 2025, President Trump signed into law a spending bill that includes provisions substantially restricting the legal hemp market that has operated since the 2018 Farm Bill.
+On November 13, 2025, President Trump signed into law a spending bill that includes provisions that will ban 99% of hemp products on the market.

 What Happened?